Dimitrios Karypidis

 Dimitrios Karypidis is a Greek paralympic swimmer.
+He took the fourth place in the event of 100m backstroke (S1) twice: at the 2020 Paralympics, in Tokyo and at the 2024 Paralympics, in Paris.

 Career

 Karypidis Competed at the 2017 World Championships, winning two silver medals in backstroke events.
 Karypidis also competed at the 2016 and 2020 Summer Paralympics, but without winning a medal.